 Benefits on hair-

-Avocado Oil can advance development and can relieve itchiness by eliminating dandruff and dryness.
+Avocado Oil can advance the development and can relieve itchiness by eliminating dandruff and dryness.
 To strengthen the hair circulation to the scalp, to unclog hair follicles, and to diminish hair fall, a small amount of Avocado Oil can be rubbed directly into the scalp.
-Avocado or persea gratissima oil may have particular advantages because of its composition of vitamins, antioxidants, and monounsaturated fats.
+Avocado or Persea gratissima oil may have particular advantages because of its composition of vitamins, antioxidants, and monounsaturated fats.

 All around hydrated skin on the scalp can influence hair to look healthier.
 If the skin is dry or flaky, rubbing oil into the scalp before washing and conditioning hair may help.